VeryEvilTomato/internship-unexpo-bedrock/readme.md

 ## About

-This system was developed as an internship work project to get an electronic engineering degree at the UNEXPO Vicerrectorado Puerto Ordaz University.
+This system is being developed as an internship work project to get an electronic engineering degree at the UNEXPO Vicerrectorado Puerto Ordaz University.

 Authors:
 * Gabriel Osorio